 This afternoon class is for 3 or 4 year old children that are with us in the mornings.
+Children must be potty-trained to attend Stepping Stones Preschool, diapers and pull-ups are not permitted.
 The schedule is extremely flexible.
 At registration, you will choose which day or days of the week you’d like for your child to stay.
 Parents may choose one to four afternoons a week, Tuesday through Friday.

 During class time, the children will read stories by different authors and study their illustrative styles.
 The students will then apply those techniques to their own artwork using different mediums.
 Examples of authors the class will study are Eric Carle, Maurice Sendak and Shel Silverstein.
 All of this is done in a fun and engaging way, geared towards young children.
 There is also plenty of time for plenty of social interaction and time on the playground.

 Below is a sample of how our day works.

 Every day after your child is dismissed from their morning class they will go to lunch.
 Each child brings his/her own lunch.
 We will begin the year opening the children’s lunches and encouraging them to eat.
 We gradually teach them to be independent with a bagged lunch.
 They usually have the ability to unpack and repack their lunch boxes by mid-year.

 Having a well-rounded lunch is important for them.
 Try adding new foods from time to time!
 You’d be amazed at the foods they won’t touch at home but are willing to eat in a group setting.
 DO NOT SEND ANYTHING WITH PEANUTS OR PEANUT BUTTER!
 We provide water for them to drink but if you’d like to send a water bottle that is fine.
 We give them a napkin every day and we have a few utensils on hand in case it’s needed and you forget to pack it.
 If your child forgets to bring his/her lunch and you are not able to bring it to school, we will make sure your child eats!
 We generally pull several snack items from the snack cabinet.